amirrajan/mokepon/readme.md

 are multiparadigm), but I hope that gives some clarity to language preference.
 Made your decision/observations?
 Great!

-### Bottomline
+### Bottom Line

 You've watched the videos, read that blog entry by Leon, and have had heated debates about static vs dynamic on assorted public forums.
-After all of that, if you still feel that JavaScript is philosophically class oriented (and infact should become a static, class oriented langauge), then writing ClojureScript is definitely not for you.
+After all of that, if you still feel that JavaScript is philosophically class oriented (and in fact should become a static, class oriented language), then writing ClojureScript is definitely not for you.

 Aside: [React's](https://facebook.github.io/react/blog/2013/06/05/why-react.html)